pidupuis/blog/source/_posts/Handle-oauth-during-end-to-end-tests.md

 }, 5000);
 ```

 In the previous code, we wait for the element to appear during 5 seconds maximum.
 This time is absolutely arbitrary.
-Since we leave the loop as soon as necessary, you can put 60 seconds if you want.
+Since we leave the loop as soon as necessary, you can put 60 seconds or more if you want.

-However I usually recommend to force the browser to wait 500ms, no matter what.
+Now that we've set a maximum waiting duration, I usually recommend to set a minimum as well.
+I force the browser to wait for 500ms, no matter what.
 That prevents the test runner to execute the next line before running the waiting timer, which happens sometimes.

 ```javascript
 browser.sleep(500);
 browser.driver.findElement(by.id('Email')).sendKeys('mygoogle@account.com');
 ```

-We'll use the same logic to click on the `Next` button, to enter the password and to click on the `signIn` button.
+We'll use the exact same logic to click on the `Next` button, to enter the password and then to click on the `signIn` button.
+I know, that means you'll spend at least half a second waiting for each action.
+That's a lot but that really reduces false negatives.

 ## Approval requirements

 The login form is not the only thing to handle.
 When you use a Google app, some intermediary pages can appear to ask you to approve the app and/or some access requirements.
 It is only asked once during the installation so we often forget this pages.
-In the context of our tests, this will be ask every time you'll run your test since nothing is registered locally.
+In the context of our tests, this will be asked every time you'll run your test since nothing is registered locally.

-You have two pages to considered, one for apps market account and one for approve access.
+There are two pages to consider, one concerning the apps market account and one for authorizations, which could be handled as following:

 ```javascript
 browser.driver.findElement(by.id('apps_market_account')).click();
 browser.driver.findElement(by.id('submit_approve_access')).click();
 ```

-As previously, you can use the `wait`, `sleep` and `isElementPresent` functions.
-However, these pages are not present for every Google app.
+However, not only you'll have to deal with the redirection time as previously but also these pages are not present for every Google app.
 They can appear as your app grows (if you add authorization requirements) so I strongly recommend you to handle them even if this is not necessary for now.

 How can we wait for a button which could never appear?
-Since you have been connected to Google at this point, you will normally be redirected to your app, so the idea is to wait for the url to be the one of your app and click on the intermediary buttons if they appear.
+Since you have been connected to Google at this point, you will normally be redirected to your app, so the idea is to wait for the url to be the one of your app and click on any intermediary approval buttons which may appear.

 ```javascript
 return browser.driver.wait(function() {